nanhung/nanhung.me/content/authors/admin/_index.md

 ---

 My name is Nan-Hung Hsieh (謝男鴻).
 I'm a postdoc at Texas A&M University [**Toxicology Program**](https://toxicology.tamu.edu/) and [**Superfund Research Program**](https://superfund.tamu.edu/).
 My research focuses on [**uncertainty/variability**](https://www.epa.gov/expobox/uncertainty-and-variability) and [**probabilistic modeling**](https://www.epa.gov/risk/about-risk-assessment#whatisrisk) in quantitative systems toxicology/pharmacology.

-I'm also interested in [**open science**](https://blog.epa.gov/tag/open-science/).
-I believe that science can be more transparent, so people can easily share and acquire more knowledge through these ways.